mmu-webdesign/awdd2-2022-group5/1_user_and_competitor_research/ideation.md

 **Word count** 300 words maximum

-Describe and illustrate your ideation process.
-Describe the techniques use and report on the output/results.
-Has it helped you define you project?
-Explore a variety of ideas in a short time?
-Get ann agreement on the topic of your guide?
-Investigate possibilities?
+Initial Ideas

-Initial Ideas - Ideation Report The following ideas have been created using a variety of ideation techniques selected by the team, we found the most effective and influential techniques to be brainstorming, brainwriting, mind mapping and the SCAMPER perspective.
+Ideation Report The following ideas have been created using a variety of ideation techniques selected by the team, we found the most effective and influential techniques to be brainstorming, brainwriting, mind mapping and the SCAMPER perspective.

 - Diet & Exercise Planning